OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

     *   service providers that help us determine a location based on your IP address in order to customize our service and for other uses consistent with this Privacy Statement.

+    *   security service providers who provide us with information to secure our systems, prevent fraud and help us protect the security of Netflix accounts;

-    *   payment service providers who provide us with payment information, or updates to that information, based on their relationship with you.
+    *   payment service providers who provide us with payment or balance information, or updates to that information, based on their relationship with you.

     *   online and offline data providers, from which we obtain aggregated demographic, interest based and online advertising related data.